lanly-dev/vscode-akazas-love/README.md

 ❄️🌨️ Snow falls, each flake a memory aching in the heart \
 🎹🎶 Keystrokes sing, melodies rising to warm the soul \
+😢💔 Though inevitable tragedy may come, hope endures in every note \
 🎆🤗 Cherish each precious moment, let happiness gently unfold

 ## Extension Settings